namhaivu173/Uber_Lyft_project/README.md

 ## II.
 Main goals:

-- Explore the main differences in characteristics between Lyft & Uber services
+- Perform data cleaning, EDA, and conduct hypothesis tests to explore the main differences in characteristics between Lyft & Uber services
+- Visualize insights using interactive maps and charts
-- Examine the major factors influencing the prices of Lyft & Uber
+- Construct regression models to examine the major factors influencing the prices of Lyft & Uber
-- Examine the major factors determining whether prices will surge or not
+- Construct classificatation models to examine the major factors determining whether prices will surge or not